Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 I suggest to use a warm initial ocean (around 3 degrees warmer than expected equilibrium temperature) in order to ensure intense oceanic convection and a rapid deep-ocean temperature equilibrium.

-The FOAM model climatic sensitivity being around 3°C, I provide intiial temperature files very ~3 degrees.
+The FOAM model climatic sensitivity being around 3°C, I provide initial temperature files every ~3 degrees.
 You can also create your own intial temperature fields using the Matlab and Python routines provided in directory `UTIL/NEWEQ`.

 1. First run the Matlab script `raw_om3_temp24.m`to generate a NetCDF file with the expected temperature data.